You just installed BlueStacks and you want to know how to optimize your Android emulator? To get the best possible performance, follow the guide!

 - RAM: at least 4 GB ;

-- HDD: 5 GB of free disk space;
+- HDD: 5 GB of available disk space;

-- up-to-date graphics drivers from Microsoft or the chipset supplier.
+- up-to-date graphics drivers from Microsoft or the chipset vendor.

-Here is the recommended configuration for BlueStacks 4 to work in optimal conditions:
+Here are the recommended settings for BlueStacks 4 to work in optimal conditions:

-- CPU: Intel Core i5 with virtualization extension enabled in the BIOS;
+- Processor: Intel Core i5 with virtualization extension enabled in the BIOS;

 - graphics card: Intel/Nvidia/ATI ;